my-dimons/Unity-Examples/docs/source/index.rst

 .. warning::

-   This project is under heavy active development.
+   This project is under heavy and (semi) rapid development.

 Contents
 --------